-This pool isn’t shaded and gets the full sun in the morning.
-But gets good shade in the afternoon from the surrounding trees.
+This pool doesn’t have a shade cloth and is in the full sun in the morning.
+But by about 12:30pm in summer, there is a good amount of natural shade from the surrounding trees.

 On the way back to the entrance is the covered and enclosed program pool, which is only open for swimming classes.
 At the entrance to the centre is the six lane 50m pool.

 All pools are heated, though to varying temperatures.
 When we went the kids pools were 25.5 and the 50m pool 28 – which I thought was around the wrong way.

 During the 2017/2018 summer school holidays, there will be a giant inflatable obstacle course every Wednesday and Saturday from 11am to 2pm.
 And after the holidays, it will be up every 2nd Saturday from 27th January.
 There is no additional charge to use it.

 Keep in mind that only people who demonstrate they can swim 25m, can have a turn of the giant inflatable.
 Just speak to the life guide and they will watch you and then give you a wrist band.